Skip to main content

 Unless specified, all commands are assumed to be run from this e2e tests directory - utils like docker-compose look for files in current dir.

-You can run yarn test from the directory to run the tests.
+You can run pnpm test from the directory to run the tests.

 Development